 Formation of Trusts

-When forming a trust it is relevant to understand the history so as to choose the correct jurisdiction and type of trust for your structure.
+When forming a trust, it is relevant to understand the history of trusts, in order to choose the correct jurisdiction and type of trust for your specific needs.

-The trust is a creation of the English common law.
-One of its earliest known uses was in medieval times when a knight departing for battle might leave his property with a trusted third party to be used for the benefit of the family he left behind.
-Its terms are generally set out in writing but it can be expressed verbally.
+Trusts are the creation of the English common law.
+One of their earliest known uses was in the Middle Ages, during the 12th century, when a crusader or knight departing for battle may have left his property with a trusted third party to be used for the benefit of the family he left behind.

 For a trust to exist there are three requirements, all of which must be satisfied:

 - There must be a Settlor, being a person wishing to create the trust and confer a benefit on others.
 The exact nature of this benefit will be set out in the trust.